 Now that we’ve found a natural allergy method we like, everyone can work outside in the garden with no complaints.

-Oh and in case you want to know, this year we’re growing tomatoes, kale, oregano, carrots, microgreens, cucumbers, okra, basil, oregano, chives, cilantro, and bunching onions.
+Oh and in case you want to know, this year hopefully we’ll be growing tomatoes, kale, oregano, carrots, microgreens, cucumbers, okra, basil, oregano, chives, cilantro, ground cherries and bunching onions.

 Bell peppers are in the near future.
 The Meyer lemon tree is doing fabulously indoors and this year we even added an orange tree to the bunch.
 We’ll see how that goes.
 My friend got me a gardening book about growing vegetables and it’s about time I put those tips to good use.